 OS Market Share by Country

-And the worldwide stat is decisive because if we were just analyzing the US or Europe, Android’s total internet usage would still be way below Windows.
-But it’s in Asia that Android makes all the difference, collecting 52.2% of the share vs. Windows’ 29.2%.
+Additionally, the global stat is important as if we were only analyzing the united states or Europe, Android’s total internet utilization would definitely be way below Windows.
+However, it’s in Asia that Android definitely makes the difference, collecting 52.2% of the share vs. Windows’ 29.2%.

 On the desktop, Windows is still leading with the 84% internet usage share in March.
 On smartphones, it depends whose numbers you believe.